bormaxi8080/starred/README.md

 ## Java

+- [Stirling-Tools/Stirling-PDF](https://github.com/Stirling-Tools/Stirling-PDF) - locally hosted web application that allows you to perform various operations on PDF files
 - [OWASP/wrongsecrets](https://github.com/OWASP/wrongsecrets) - Vulnerable app with examples showing how to not use secrets
 - [vaticle/typedb](https://github.com/vaticle/typedb) - TypeDB: the polymorphic database powered by types
 - [PlentyBugs/NetCracker-Project](https://github.com/PlentyBugs/NetCracker-Project) - We're developing this project as part of the Netcracker training center.
 Its main goal is to create a portal for organizing hackathons, where the organizer can create them simply and quickly, the part
 - [guardianproject/ripple](https://github.com/guardianproject/ripple) - A "panic button" app for triggering a "ripple effect" across apps that are set up to respond to panic events
 - [beemdevelopment/Aegis](https://github.com/beemdevelopment/Aegis) - A free, secure and open source app for Android to manage your 2-step verification tokens.
 - [ukanth/afwall](https://github.com/ukanth/afwall) - AFWall+ (Android Firewall +) - iptables based firewall for Android
-- [vitaminncpp/TouchDroid](https://github.com/vitaminncpp/TouchDroid) - An Android App that can be used as laptop touchpad via local Network
+- [theAkshayP/TouchDroid](https://github.com/theAkshayP/TouchDroid) - An Android App that can be used as laptop touchpad via local Network
 - [barancev/webdriver-factory](https://github.com/barancev/webdriver-factory) - An utility to manage WebDriver instances
 - [syvaidya/openstego](https://github.com/syvaidya/openstego) - OpenStego is a steganography application that provides two functionalities: a) Data Hiding: It can hide any data within an image file. b) Watermarking: Watermarking image files with an invisible signa
 - [termux/termux-app](https://github.com/termux/termux-app) - Termux - a terminal emulator application for Android OS extendible by variety of packages.